 - Plagiarism;

 - Cheating;

 - Copying;

 - Altering records;

 - Assisting another in any of the above areas.

+- AI (Artificial Intelligence) plagiarism-the use of generative AI to produce content that someone submits as their own work for assessment tasks

 Engage in computer/electronics communications misuse.